zubinchopra/portaldocs/portal-sdk/generated/portalfx-controls-essentials.md

 When there are more than five items in any pane, only the first five items in each pane are displayed.
 The rest of the items are revealed when the **See more** link is clicked.

 **NOTE**: In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory, and  `<dirParent>`  is the `SamplesExtension\` directory, based on where the samples were installed when the developer set up the SDK.
-If there is a working copy of the sample in the Dogfood environment, it is also included.
+The  working copy of the `Essentials` control in the Dogfood environment is located at [https://df.onecloud.azure-test.net/#blade/SamplesExtension/EssentialsIndexBlade/Default/selectedItem/EssentialsIndexBlade/selectedValue/EssentialsIndexBlade](https://df.onecloud.azure-test.net/#blade/SamplesExtension/EssentialsIndexBlade/Default/selectedItem/EssentialsIndexBlade/selectedValue/EssentialsIndexBlade).

-The essentials control is basically divided into the following three categories.
+The `Essentials` control is basically divided into the following three categories.

 * [Options](#options)